History of Timor-Leste: Unilateral declaration of independence

 While Fretilin had sought the return of the Portuguese governor, pointedly flying the Portuguese flag from government offices, the deteriorating situation meant that it had to make an appeal to the world for international support, independently of Portugal.

 On 28 November 1975, Fretilin made a unilateral declaration of independence of the Democratic Republic of East Timor (República Democrática de Timor-Leste in Portuguese).
 This was not recognised by either Portugal, Indonesia, or Australia; however, the UDI state received formal diplomatic recognition from six countries that were led by leftist or Marxist–Leninist parties, namely Albania, Cape Verde, Guinea, Guinea-Bissau, Mozambique, and São Tomé and Príncipe.
 Fretilin's Francisco Xavier do Amaral became the first president, while Fretilin leader Nicolau dos Reis Lobato was prime minister.

 Indonesia's response was to have UDT, Apodeti, KOTA and Trabalhista leaders sign a declaration calling for integration with Indonesia called the Balibo Declaration, although it was drafted by Indonesian intelligence and signed in Bali, Indonesia not Balibo, Portuguese Timor.
 Xanana Gusmão, now the country's prime minister, described this as the 'Balibohong Declaration', a pun on the Indonesian word for 'lie'.

+Fretilin restored the original administrative posts, hoping to shore up local support by more closely reflecting traditional kingdoms.

 East Timor solidarity movement

 An international East Timor solidarity movement arose in response to the 1975 invasion of East Timor by Indonesia and the occupation that followed.
 The movement was supported by churches, human rights groups, and peace campaigners, but developed its own organisations and infrastructure in many countries.
 Many demonstrations and vigils backed legislative actions to cut off military supplies to Indonesia.
 The movement was most extensive in neighbouring Australia, in Portugal, in the Philippines and the former Portuguese colonies in Africa, but had significant force in the United States, Canada and Europe.

-José Ramos-Horta, later president of East Timor, stated in a 2007 interview that the solidarity movement "was instrumental.
+José Ramos-Horta, later president of Timor-Leste, stated in a 2007 interview that the solidarity movement "was instrumental.
 They were like our peaceful foot soldiers, and fought many battles for us."